keksovmen/MySkypeBass/README.md

 When starting can specify -logD flag to disable logging.

-When writing a message can specify a particular sound through <$n> or <$n-m>
-where: n - index of specific notification, m - delay in millis.

 All you need for server side is port forwarding if your internet connection made through a router.

-Has some good sound notification, 18+ I guess.

-P.S:
-Some times trying to port on pure WIN32 api, but you know it's tough one, maybe some day I finally do it.
-Reason just to make something bigger than console application on C++, to better understand it.